 Many are the giants that have preceded us who have described the modern corporation as a complex system wherein sustained improvements can only happen when applied in all aspects of the organisation, incrementally, every day.

-Components of the system such as processes and people are interrelated.
+Components of the system (the technical aspect such as processes) and people (Social aspect) are interrelated.
 A change in one dimension affects the other.
 It happens all the time.
 It needs to be managed as the overall system evolves.

 She provides two examples of the negative impact of attempted change in one dimension in isolation of the other: